angarsky/diveintopython/learn/classes/static_class.md

 ### How to Use a Python Static Class and Call Static Method in Class

-In addition to understanding the concept of a static method, it's crucial to grasp the significance of a static class python.
+In addition to understanding the concept of a static method, it's crucial to grasp the significance of a static class in Python.

 ```python
 class MyClass: